Literary-Insights/blog/src/content/blog/Breakthrough Copywriting_ How To Generate Quick Cash With The Written Word - Garfinkel, David.txt-1.md

 ---
-title: DEEP SUMMARY - Breakthrough Copywriting_ How To Generate Quick Cash With The Written Word - Garfinkel, David
+title: Breakthrough Copywriting_ How To Generate Quick Cash With The Written Word - Garfinkel, David
 slug: deep-summary-breakthrough-copywriting_-how-to-generate-quick-cash-with-the-written-word-garfinkel-david
 tags:
   - book-summary